Zero-Shot Neural Architecture Search with Weighted Response Correlation: Methodology

 This ensures that the top layers have a greater influence in evaluating deeper networks, while all layers contribute to evaluating shallower ones, which aligns with our initial expectations.
 According to the Corollary~\ref{corollary1} and \ref{corollary2}, it can be proven that a higher WRCor score closely corresponds to a superior architecture.

-In summary, compared to existing training-free proxies, our RCor proxy has four differences and advantages: 1) ours can apply to any neural architecture; 2) ours can consider both the expressivity and generalizability; 3) ours can simplify the calculation process by unifying score forms and matrix aggregation; 4) ours can consider correlation differences in different layers using the layer-wise score with exponentially increasing weights from the bottom to the top.
+In summary, compared to existing training-free proxies, our WRCor proxy has three differences and advantages: 1) ours can consider both the expressivity and generalizability; 2) ours can simplify the calculation process by unifying score forms and matrix aggregation; 3) ours can consider correlation differences in different layers using the layer-wise score with exponentially increasing weights from the bottom to the top.